alifalhasan/CSDS-447-Responsible-AI-Engineering-Project/README.md

 ## Contact

 For questions or collaboration inquiries, please reach out to any team member via email or open an issue on GitHub.

+## Acknowledgments

+This project is conducted as part of the Responsible AI Engineering course (CSDS 447) at Case Western Reserve University.